Jacqueline Harpman: Writer, psychoanalyst

 While training to become a psychoanalyst, she resumed writing and published the following novels: La Mémoire trouble, (1987), La fille démantelée (1990), and La plage d’Ostende (1991).
 La plage d’Ostende received the Point de Mire prize in 1992.
 Then, she published La lucarne, a collection of short stories in which she revisits the myths of Mary, Antigone, and Joan of Arc, and Le Bonheur dans le crime.
 This novel takes place in an existing Brussels house: the Delune house (Feys castle) located at the intersection of the avenues des Phalènes and Roosevelt.
 The blueprint of the novel was created in collaboration with her architect husband, Pierre Puttemans.
 She continued to play with architecture in her work by featuring an architect in En toute impunité, a novel in which three generations of women try to preserve a ruined castle that they have long owned.
 The architect who bears witness to the story of these women is called Jean Avijl, literary pseudonym of Pierre Puttemans.
-In 1995, she published Moi qui n'ai pas connu les hommes (I Who Have Never Known Men),.
+In 1995, she published Moi qui n'ai pas connu les hommes (I Who Have Never Known Men).
 This was her first novel translated into English and was originally published under the title The Mistress of Silence.
 She then published Orlanda in 1996 (Prix Médicis, 2006) and L'orage rompu in 1997.
 For Le Passage des Éphémères (2004), she asked Pierre Cugnon, an astrophysicist attached to the Royal Observatory of Uccle to guide her in the Observatory to ground her story in reality.
 He also answered her questions for the novel le temps est un rêve (2004).
 She did not hide her love of physics and envied the character from le temps est un rêve who is given the chance to live a second life and study physics and astrophysics.
-She had a gigantic library where theoretical physics books, scientific journals, and science fiction novels were mixed throughout.
+She had a large library where theoretical physics books, scientific journals, and science fiction novels were mixed throughout.
 Several filmmakers were interested in her work, including Gérard Corbiau.
 He went so far as to propose a fairly complete screenplay for le temps est un rêve, which emphasized the flashback in her story.

+Death and heritage

 Jacqueline Harpman continued to write and practice psychoanalysis until her death on 24 May 2012 from cancer.
 She died peacefully at home, surrounded by her husband, her daughters, and her grandchildren.

-Jacqueline's two daughters and four grandchildren all contribute to keeping parts of her alive.
-Her daughters have, according to her wishes, deposited all of her archives at the Archives et Musée de la Littérature in Brussels where the archivists will reconstruct her writing desk.
+Harpman's two daughters and four grandchildren all contribute to preserving her legacy.
+Her daughters have, according to her wishes, deposited her archives at the Archives et Musée de la Littérature in Brussels where the archivists will reconstruct her writing desk.

-In 2014 and 2015, Emilie Guillaume, a young actress from Brussels, brought Joan of Arc to life in a show called Jeanne d'Arc au Troisième Degré (Joan of Arc in the Third Degree), which combined Jacqueline Harpman's text with a remarkable performance of theatre, circus, and martial arts.
-Jeannine Pâque, Jacqueline Harpman's biographer, was certain that she would have loved to see her text vibrate in this way.
+In 2014 and 2015, Emilie Guillaume, a young actress from Brussels, brought Joan of Arc to life in a show called Jeanne d'Arc au Troisième Degré (Joan of Arc in the Third Degree), which combined Jacqueline Harpman's text with a performance of theatre, circus, and martial arts.
+Jeannine Pâque, Harpman's biographer, was certain that she would have loved to see her text vibrate in this way.